HIV/AIDS, Children and Youth Programme

 UNICEF is assisting the government to address the threat of a full-blown outbreak of HIV/AIDS in Ukraine while at the same time protecting the rights of those infected by:

-The Government of Ukraine, in collaboration with civil society partners, developed a Road Map to Universal Access for HIV Prevention, Treatment and Care by 2010, with technical and advocacy support from UNICEF and its UN partners.
+The Government of Ukraine, in collaboration with civil society partners, developed a Road Map to Universal Access for HIV Prevention, Treatment and Care, with technical and advocacy support from UNICEF and its UN partners.
 The document emphasises children and adolescents as an especially vulnerable group and the need to provide them with special consideration in prevention, treatment, care and support.

 UNICEF supported the government in developing and implementing the first National Programme Prevention of HIV Transmission from Mother to Child for 2001-2003.
 Today UNICEF is building the capacity of health care providers.
 An evaluation of the National Programme in 2007 found that it had helped to reduce transmission by two thirds, from 27 per cent in 2000 to 4 per cent in 2011.